Just when you thought you were safe to leave home without worrying about a major new social network design change … another one happens!

 - Head over to youtube.com/onechannel, scroll to the bottom and click “Get Started” (you can switch back later if you don’t like the new channel layout, but I wouldn’t if I were you!)

-- Create your “channel art” (the huge banner across the top), an image 2120 pixels by 1192 pixels.
+- Create your “channel art” (the huge banner across the top), an image 2560 pixels by 1440 pixels, less than 2MB.
 Save as a JPG.
 Remember only the middle fifth of the image is viewable on the desktop version.

 - Record or set a video for your channel trailer.
 Go ahead and view mine, I’d love to know what you think.

 So, with all of the above, this is how my channel now looks:

 As you can see from the above video, although the size of the channel art is 2560 pixels by 1440 pixels, you can only view a horizontal strip of maybe 320 pixels high.

 If you click on the image below you can download a PSD to help you design your YouTube channel art.

 This downloadable PSD is of the correct size (2120 pixels by 1192 pixels) and has the viewable area (for the desktop view) marked out in layers.

 Once this is uploaded you can see how the different crops work on different devices.